berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 # Making Lua–MUMPS Fast

-**TLDR:** This blog article is about how we improved [lua-yottadb](https://github.com/anet-be/lua-yottadb) to go ~4x faster when looping through database records, and a stunning 47x faster creating Lua objects for database nodes, plus other improvements ([results here](https://github.com/anet-be/mlua/tree/master/benchmarks#lua-yottadb-v12-compared-with-v21)).
+**TLDR:** This blog article is about how we improved [lua-yottadb](https://github.com/anet-be/lua-yottadb) to go ~4x as fast when looping through database records, and a stunning 47x as fast when creating Lua objects for database nodes, plus other improvements ([results here](https://github.com/anet-be/mlua/tree/master/benchmarks#lua-yottadb-v12-compared-with-v21)).
 There were some low-hanging fruit, but the biggest (and trickiest) improvement was caching the node's subscript array in the Lua object that references a specific database node.
 Finally, [porting to other language wrappers](#portability-python-etc) is discussed, as well as a tentative thought on how YDB might support an [even faster API](#ydb-api-overhead-a-suggestion).
-Along the way we [learned numerous things](#learnings) that might help someone port these efficiencies to other languages.
+Along the way we [learned numerous things](#lessons) that might help someone port these efficiencies to other languages.

 ---

-I had recently released [MLua](https://github.com/anet-be/mlua), a tool to let MUMPS code call Lua.
-Then in Oct 2022, I got my first user: [Alain Descamps](https://github.com/AlainDsc), of the Antwerp University Library, (sponsors of MLua), and a heavy users of MUMPS.
+I had recently released [MLua](https://github.com/anet-be/mlua), a tool to let MUMPS (M) code call Lua.
+Then in Oct 2022, I got my first user: [Alain Descamps](https://github.com/AlainDsc), of the Antwerp University Library (sponsors of MLua), and a heavy user of MUMPS.
 An actual user.
 Brilliant!

-But the euphoria it didn't last long.
-Mere hours later, I got Alain's first benchmark: Lua was 4 times slower than M (MUMPS) at simply traversing (counting) database records on our dev server.
+But the euphoria didn't last long.
+Mere hours later, I got Alain's first benchmark: Lua was 4 times slower than M at simply traversing (counting) database records on our dev server.
 Even worse, when run on my local PC's database, Lua was [8 times slower than M](https://github.com/anet-be/mlua/tree/master/benchmarks#comparison-with-m).
 Grrr…  So I embarked on what I thought would be a 5-day pursuit of efficiency … but it took 25 days!
-Nevertheless, I did get the dev server's Lua time down from 4x to 1.3x the speed of MUMPS.
-A very nice result.
+Nevertheless, I did get the dev server's Lua time down from 4x to 1.3x the speed of M. A very nice result.

 ## What was the problem?